programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

         os.makedirs((dir) + ' faces')
 ```

 Then, we get into the meat of facial recognition.
-With another for loop, we open each .png file with OpenCV (in the code cv2), a robust set of Python libraries for computer vision and machine learning.
-We convert each image to greyscale (since greyscale images are faster to process than color), and pass a Haar Cascade classifier specifically trained by OpenCV to detect human faces over it.
+With another for loop, we open each `.png` file with OpenCV (in the code cv2), a robust set of Python libraries for computer vision and machine learning.
+Since some of the later yearbooks contain color pictures, we simplify the file by converting each image to greyscale (since greyscale images are faster to process than color), and pass a Haar Cascade classifier specifically trained by OpenCV to detect human faces over it.
 The two parameters in face_cascade.detectMultiScale we can adjust are scaleFactor and minNeighbors.
 The first refers to how significantly the image is downscaled before processing (larger numbers mean more downscaling and less data), and the latter refers to the confidence level required for the program to classify something as a face (higher is more rigorous but may miss some faces).

 ```
         for png in pngs: